-In August 2019, the CPUC issued a final decision on the electric general rate case, which set new rates for the years 2018 - 2022.
-Among other things, the decision authorized BVESI to record incremental costs related to vegetation management, such as costs for increased minimum clearances around electric power lines, in a CPUC-approved account for future recovery.
-As of December 31, 2021, BVESI has approximately \$5.8 million in incremental vegetation management costs recorded as a regulatory asset, which BVESI intends to include for recovery in its next general rate case application scheduled to be filed with the CPUC in 2022 to set new rates for the years 2023 through 2026.
+The CPUC adopted regulations intended to enhance the fire safety of overhead electric power lines.
+Those regulations included increased minimum clearances around electric power lines.
+BVESI was authorized to track incremental costs incurred to implement the regulations in a fire hazard prevention memorandum account for the purpose of obtaining cost recovery in a future general rate case.
+In August 2019, the CPUC issued a final decision on the electric general rate case, which set new rates through the year 2022.
+Among other things, the decision authorized BVESI to record incremental costs related to vegetation management, such as costs for increased minimum clearances around electric power lines, in the CPUC-approved memorandum account for future recovery.
+As of December 31, 2022, BVESI has approximately \$8.7 million in incremental vegetation management costs recorded as a regulatory asset, which has been included in its general rate case application filed with the CPUC in August 2022 for future recovery.
+The incremental costs related to vegetation management included in the memorandum account will be subject to review during the general rate case proceeding.

-California legislation enacted in September 2018 requires all investor-owned electric utilities to submit an annual wildfire mitigation plan (WMP) to the CPUC for approval.
-The WMP must include a utility's plans on constructing, maintaining, and operating its electrical lines and equipment to minimize the risk of catastrophic wildfire.
-In September 2021, the CPUC approved BVESI's most recent WMP submission.
+California legislation enacted in September 2018 requires all investor-owned electric utilities to submit an annual wildfire mitigation plan ("WMP") to the CPUC for approval.
+The WMP must include a utility's plans on constructing, maintaining and operating its electrical lines and equipment to minimize the risk of catastrophic wildfire.
+BVESI submitted an update to its WMP in May 2022 to OEIS for approval prior to going to the CPUC for ratification.
+In December 2022, OEIS issued a final decision of approval to BVESI for its 2022 WMP update and in February 2023, the CPUC ratified BVESI's current WMP.

 Capital expenditures and other costs incurred as a result of the WMP are subject to CPUC audit.
 As a result, the CPUC's Wildfire Safety Division (now part of the California Natural Resources Agency effective July 1, 2021) engaged an independent accounting firm to conduct examinations of the expenses and capital investments identified in the 2019 and 2020 WMPs for each of the investor-owned electric utilities, including BVESI.
-As of December 31, 2021, BVESI has approximately \$2.8 million related to expenses accumulated in its WMP memorandum accounts that have been recognized as regulatory assets for future recovery.
+As of December 31, 2022, BVESI has approximately \$4.3 million related to expenses accumulated in its WMP memorandum accounts that have been recognized as regulatory assets for future recovery.
 In December 2021, the independent accounting firm issued its final examination report, which contains the auditors' results and recommendations.
-While the final report did not identify any findings of inappropriate costs included in the WMP memorandum accounts under review, the report suggested that the CPUC should evaluate whether some of the costs recorded in the WMP memorandum accounts are incremental to what is being recovered in customer rates when BVESI seeks recovery in a future proceeding.
+While the final report did not identify any findings of inappropriate costs included in the WMP memorandum accounts under review, the report suggested that the CPUC should evaluate whether some of the costs recorded in the WMP memorandum accounts are incremental to what is being recovered in customer rates in its general rate case proceeding.
 At this time, BVESI considers the auditor's examination complete and does not expect further developments.

-In the future, the CPUC may refer to the recommendations of the final report when BVESI seeks recovery of the WMP memorandum accounts.
-All capital expenditures and other costs incurred through December 31, 2021 as a result of BVESI's WMPs are not currently in rates and are expected to be filed for future recovery in BVESI's next general rate case application.
+All capital expenditures and other costs incurred through December 31, 2022 as a result of BVESI's WMPs are not currently in rates and have been filed for future recovery in BVESI's general rate case application.
+These costs will be subject to review during the general rate case proceeding and the CPUC may refer to the recommendations of the independent auditor's report at that time.